eXist-db/existdb-ansible-role/README.md

 ## Requirements

-Exist DB requires Java.
+eXist-db requires Java.
 Installing Java is outside of scope of this role, we
 assume:
 * Java JDK is installed (JRE might be sufficient in some situations, but you can't build from source then)
 * the fact 'exist_java_home' is set by the calling playbook OR